Safety-Aware Preference-Based Learning for Safety-Critical Control: Proof of Theorem

-Preference-Based Learning (PBL) provides an approach for searching complex parameter spaces via subjective feedback, eliminating the need to explicitly define an underlying reward function.
-This is particularly relevant for safety-critical systems, as quantifying the user-preferred trade-off between robustness and performance is generally difficult.
+Preference-Based Learning (PBL) provides an approach for searching complex parameter spaces via subjective feedback, without an explicitly defined reward function.
+This is particularly relevant for safety-critical systems, as quantifying the user-preferred trade-off between robustness and performance is difficult.
 Moreover, poorly defined reward functions often result in “reward hacking” \citep{amodei2016concrete}, in which undesirable actions achieve high rewards.
-In this work, we propose \newpblname\,(\newpbl), outlined in Alg.\,\ref{alg:episodic_learning}.
-This algorithm is a modification of the LineCoSpar algorithm \citep{tucker2020human}, which iteratively selects actions to query user for subjective feedback and updates its belief of the user's underlying utility function via Bayesian inference accordingly.
+Here, we propose \newpblname\,(\newpbl), outlined in Alg.\,\ref{alg:episodic_learning}.
+This is a modification of the LineCoSpar algorithm \citep{tucker2020human}, which iteratively selects actions to query user for subjective feedback and updates its belief of the user's underlying utility function via Bayesian inference.